GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The best programmers are up to 28 times better than the worst programmers, according to “individual differences” research.
-Given that their pay is never commensurate, they are the biggest bargains in the software field.
+> ### Artificial intelligence is the science of making machines do things that would require intelligence if done by men.
 >
-> ~ *Robert L. Glass*
+> ~ *Marvin Minsky*

 ---
 ## 🏎 Quick Facts